MechanicalRock/mechanicalrock.github.io/_posts/2022-06-22-domain-management-for-multitenant-app-in-aws.markdown

 ![Domain Management Architecture ](/img/blog/domain-management/architectureDiagram.png)

-AWS Route53 domain management provides the ability to segregate the management of domain names between accounts.
+The critical difference between these two diagrams is the latter has a clear separation between environments.
+The infrastructure for the non-production environment should be identical to the production environment to enable errors to be caught in the non-production environment first without impacting the production domains.
 DNS is a public-facing element you would want to minimize downtime as it will directly impact your revenue or reputation.

+AWS offers a highly scalable Domain Name System (DNS) Web service that called AWS Route53.
+It provides the ability to segregate the management of domain names between accounts.
 Having segregation between accounts, especially for non-production and production, is key to reducing the risk of damage to production domains.
 It is also beneficial for segregating billing costs; hence, you will get better insights.

+//TODO:Update this based on feed back
+In term of automating some repetitive tasks, task such as SSL certificate renewal for all domains and subdomains.
+If you have each certificate for each client's subdomain and each has a different expiration date, you need to manage them manually.
+Furthermore, for a task like setting up unique subdomains for new clients, what are the measures you take to ensure you will not impact your domains for other clients when there are changes to your current resources.
+When your number of clients grow, how do you have clear segregation of billing cost for each client?
+Lastly and most importantly, what is the disaster recovery plan for your instances, and how confident can you bring the application back online with minimal downtime?
+These are some overhead tasks we need to consider, and often most of the instances mentioned above are handled manually.

 Besides, you can configure a single CloudFront distribution to serve requests from multiple origins or subdomains and an SSL certificate to encrypt the information.
 A single distribution and SSL certificate can reduce the overhead for maintenance, such as renewing all certificates for each subdomain.